bmonreal/adv_lab_data_analysis/tech_intro/git.md

 # All About git (OK, a little about git)
-Git is basically the modern standard system for /version control/.
+Git is basically the modern standard system for *version control*.
 What is easiest to explain about version control is what it isn't: it isn't "I wrote some code and saved it as mycode.C.
 I emailed that to my colleague who edited it and saved mycode-Edited.C.
 I found a bug in that so I emailed her back mycode-Edited-Fixed.C.
 But she had been fixing another bug in the meantime and had to find my edits to merge mycode-Edited.C (her version) with mycode-Edited-Fixed.C (my version)."
 Nor is it like a Google Doc: "Here is the only copy of the document.
 I edited it, then you edited it, then I edited it.
 Shoot, three edits ago I accidentally deleted the intro, can you roll it back?
-Wait, don't roll it back, we'd lose the last big edit."
+Wait, don't roll it back, we'd lose the most recent edit."

 Instead, Git puts your project under version control.
 As you edit your documents, it keeps a record of what changes were made in which order.
 At any time, it can spit back a copy of the document with any requested chain of changes---even if that's not the order you made the changes in.
 "Bob took mycode.C and made Edit-A and Edit-B to the first subroutine.
 At the same time Alice had mycode.C and was making Edit-C to the second subroutine.
-Git, please show the current master copy as if Edits A, B, and C had all been made."
+Git, please show a current master copy as if Edits A and C had been made in that order."

 The idea is that git allows one or many people to edit a common project, and allow a single working version---or indeed multiple working versions---of the project to "exist".
 I will try to show in a few examples why you want to do that.